CBSE Class 10 > Class 10 Notes > English > NCERT Solutions: The Proposal

 "Why do you want to know my age?
 If people know I am so old, I won't get work!" laughs 90-year-old A. K. Hangal, one of Hindi cinema's most famous character actors.
 For his age, he is rather energetic.
 "What's the secret?" we ask.
 "My intake of everything is in small quantities.
 And I walk a lot," he replies.
 "I joined the industry when people retire.
 I was in my 40s.
 So I don't miss being called a star.
 I am still respected and given work, when actors of my age are living in poverty and without work.
 I don't have any complaints," he says, adding, "but yes, I have always been underpaid."
 Recipient of the Padma Bhushan, Hangal never hankered after money or materialistic gains.
 "No doubt I am content today, but money is important.
 I was a fool not to understand the value of money earlier," he regrets.

-The document NCERT Solutions for Class 10 English Chapter 9 - The Proposal is a part of the Class 10 Course English Class 10.
+The document NCERT Solutions: The Proposal is a part of the Class 10 Course English Class 10.

 All you need of Class 10 at this link: Class 10

-1. What is the theme of the play "The Proposal" in NCERT Class 10?
+1. What is the main theme of Anton Chekhov's play "The Proposal"?

-2. Who are the main characters in the play "The Proposal" in NCERT Class 10?
+2. Who are the main characters in "The Proposal"?

-5. How does the play "The Proposal" in NCERT Class 10 satirize social conventions?
+5. How does the play "The Proposal" end?

 Explore Courses for Class 10 exam